 Stop Your Mail

 You may think it’s a great idea to simply have a neighbor pick up your mail while you’re out of town but if a thief is casing your neighborhood he’ll eventually figure out you aren’t home and beat your neighbors to the mailbox anyway.
-Go to the post office and stop your mail while you’re away.
+Go to the post office or on-line and stop your mail while you’re away.
 Your mail, which could include Social Security statements, pay stubs, and tons of other personal information, will be safe until you return.

 Leave it at Home